Stability of Thin Shell and Wormhole Configurations: Schwarzschild, Schwarzschild -- (Anti-) de Sitter, and FLRW Spacetimes: Introduction

 In this paper, we explore and systematize the study of the stability conditions of spherically symmetric thin shell spacetime junctions considering linearized perturbations about a static equilibrium.
 It is demonstrated that stability exists in the casual region (where the perturbation sound speed is real and sub-luminal) for black holes.
 However, for all wormhole constructions that are explored, stability is found to be present only far outside this region.

 The structure of the paper is described as follows.
 In Section \ref{sec:Formalism}, we begin by establishing and summarizing the thin shell formalism, using the equation of motion of the radius of the throat to derive stability conditions.
 In Section \ref{sec:Schwarzschild}, the stability conditions are applied to wormhole and black hole junctions composed of Schwarzschild, Schwarzschild - de Sitter, and Schwarzschild anti-de Sitter spacetimes.
-A taxonomy of major categories is defined, and mathematical conditions related to the geometry of the stability regions for each category are derived (this portion will build and expand \cite{ishak2002stability}.
+A taxonomy of major categories is defined, and mathematical conditions related to the geometry of the stability regions for each category are derived (this portion builds and expands on \cite{ishak2002stability}).
 Next, in Section \ref{sec: FLRW} we consider the construction of wormholes and black holes using the Friedmann–Lemaître–Robertson–Walker (FLRW) metric and a Schwarzschild or Schwarzschild - (anti-) de Sitter metric.
-We derive the extrinsic curvature and use thin shell formalism to give and categorize the stability conditions of these junctions.
+We derive the extrinsic curvature and use the thin shell formalism to give and categorize the stability conditions of these junctions.
 The taxonomic conditions from the earlier section are generalized to apply to this latter section.
-In Section \ref{sec:results}, we present our analysis with plots and discussion.
-And finally, in Section \ref{sec:Conclusion} a summary and concluding remarks are provided.
+In Section \ref{sec:results}, we present our analysis with two-dimensional plots and discussion.
+Finally, in Section \ref{sec:Conclusion}, a summary and concluding remarks are provided.
+Additionally, we display the stability regions in three-dimensional parameter space for a few configurations of both black holes and wormholes in Appendix \ref{sec:3d plots}.